Vipinkthomas/PYNQ-Stegnography/README.md

 5. Use Test bench files to do the debugging and add changes before synthesizing new overlay.

-6. Use the given Jupyter notebook to test your iP.
+6. Use the given Jupyter notebook to test your iP.(NOTE: Speed ups graphs cannot be displayed on Gitlab)